bryancross/repo-template-lite/README.md

 4. Run `./script/tunnel.sh` to create an `ngrok` proxy for your webhooks to call.
 Ensure your webhooks call this URL when you setup your Request Repository.
 5. Run ./script/repo_template.sh to start the server `./script/repo_template.sh start`
-6. Make a REST call to the GET `/init` endpoint.
-Include a properly scoped PAT in the Authentication header.
+6. Make a REST call to the POST `/init` endpoint.
+Include a properly scoped PAT in the Authentication header and a valid config in the body.
-7. make a REST call to the POST `/createRepo` endpoint with the appropriate payload:
+7. make a REST call to the POST `/requestRepo` endpoint with the appropriate payload:
 ```javascript
 {"newRepoOwner":"OrgOrUser"
 ,"newRepoName":"aRepoName"